EdBoardComputer/8BitComputer/Microcode.md

 The control lines for the data going ON to the bus are as follows :-
 ```
-1. PMO  Programme Counter / Memory Out (Puts next byte onto bus pointed to by the programme counter, also increments the programme counter)
+1. PMO  Programme Counter / Memory Out (Puts next byte onto databus pointed to by the programme counter,
+   also increments the programme counter)
 2. XLO X or L Register Out.
 X register onto databus, or L register if previously loaded in the instruction.
 3. YO Y Register Out.
 Y register onto databus
 4. CCF Complements Carry Flag